top of page

 It's FOCUS.

-Ask yourself: “What’s the ONE Thing I can do such that by doing it everything else will be easier or unnecessary?”
-This key question helps you identify your highest-leverage action — the domino that topples everything else.
+Ask yourself: “What’s the ONE Thing I can do such that by doing it, everything else will be easier or unnecessary?”
+This key question helps you identify your highest-leverage action — the domino that moves everything else forward.

 Purpose gives direction, priority brings clarity, and productivity provides momentum.
 The three work in harmony when you stay centered and focus on one clear thing at a time.